 And the third phase is where you diversify your brand into other investment classes such as property and other businesses.

-Now, in terms of actually monetising the brand, especially in the Brand Diffrrentation phase, you need to consider five key factors.
+Now, in terms of actually monetizing the brand, especially in the brand differentiation phase, you need to consider five key factors.

 The first is transaction size and gross margin.
 In simple terms, this is the size of the sale and the money made from the sale.

 The second is transaction frequency, which is the number of sales made to a customer over time.
 Front-end revenue is the first sales made to a customer, while back-end revenue is additional sales made to a customer.
 The matrix below highlights the differences between the various types of revenue:

 - Brand awareness reach